 A release with a focus on reliability, predictability and operational maturity.

-New major release with Storage-Attached Indexes and capabilities for modern search/AI workloads.
+The new major release added Storage-Attached Indexes and capabilities for modern search and AI workloads.

 IBM and DataStax